raspberrypilearning/recruiting-volunteers/en/step_2.md

 **Aims and expectations:** Manages the overall running of the Dojo, including recruiting and onboarding volunteers, liaising with the venue, supporting and managing volunteers, communicating with parents.

 **Example tasks:**
-+ Manages the booking and communications with the venue
++ Manages the venue booking and communications with them
 + Coordinates Dojo volunteers, ensuring they are briefed for each session
 + Plans activities for sessions, with support from mentors
 + Manages the recruitment and onboarding process for new volunteers
 + Sets up the venue space and tidies equipment away at the end of the session

 **Location and times:** The Dojo hosts sessions <mark>every week/fortnight/month</mark> on <mark>day/dates</mark> from <mark>start time</mark> to <mark>end time</mark>.
-Champions usually arrive 30 minutes in advance of the session, and stay 30 minutes after the session ends to make sure volunteers are debriefed and the venue is tidied.
+Champions usually arrive 30 minutes before each session, and stay 30 minutes after the session ends to make sure volunteers are debriefed and the venue is tidied.
 This Dojo usually runs during regular school term time, taking a break for holidays and midterm.
 This is an unpaid volunteer role.